brightway-lca/simapro_ecoinvent_elementary_flows/README.md

 A contributor forks this repository and adds their mapping contribution as a new CSV file in the `Contribute` directory.
 Ideally these contributions will be generated programmatically, either via a Jupyter Notebook (added to `Notebooks`) or a script (added to `Scripts`).
 * They create a pull request, which triggers Github Actions which check the validity of their mapping file, and checks whether the new mappings contradict existing mappings.
 If there are errors, an error log is created and attached to the pull request.
 * If the pull request is accepted, a separate set of Github Actions are run which merge the new mappings into `Mapping/Output/Mapped_files`, and updates the `README.md` file and status reports.

-## Contributing

-Your contributions are welcome!
-This effort, and indeed consistent, high-quality LCA results, are only possible when we work together.

-You will need a Github account.

-Additions to the existing mapping are done using Github Actions, and can be done manually or programmatically.
-If you are interested in contributing, please first check the `Status` directory, whose readme file describes the number and types of flows already mapped.

-Contributions should come as pull requests from named branches.
-So, you should:

-* Fork this repo
-* Create a new branch with a descriptive name
-* Work work work, and then commit
-* Create a Pull Request, and put `@cmutel` in the Pull Request description

 ## Authors